 By Joel Smith

 Our selection criteria examples will help you get started with your responses.
 When applying for a job, it’s important that you nail your responses to the selection criteria.
 Sometimes, this is all the panel looks at.
 And the selection criteria can be can be difficult to interpret.

 This article will give you access to strong selection criteria examples for a range of capabilities on which selection criteria are primarily based.
-Check out the table of contents below to find what you need to get started.
+Check out the table of contents above to navigate to the content that you want.